teamupdivision/saltid-provider/README.md

 ## How to use in manual mode:
 ### 1. Please follow steps (1) (2) (3) from above

-### 2. Create your controller that manages sso auth with SaltId with functions:
+### 2. Create your controller that manages sso auth SaltId with functions:
  - create `redirect` function:
 ```
     /**